Pilot Pension: Lump Sum vs Lifetime Annuity

 - Estate/legacy goals.
 An annuity stops at your death (or spouse's, under a J&S option).
 A lump sum gets passed to heirs.

 - Concern about plan solvency.
 Pension Benefit Guaranty Corporation (PBGC) insures most airline pensions but with caps.
-If your benefit exceeds PBGC maximum (~$85K at age 65 for single-employer plans), rolling to a lump sum eliminates that risk.
+If your benefit exceeds PBGC maximum (~$93,477 (2026 PBGC max at 65) at age 65 for single-employer plans), rolling to a lump sum eliminates that risk.

 - Higher expected investment return.
 If you're comfortable managing a portfolio targeting 6-7% real returns, the lump sum likely outperforms.